donnovan-lyons/dlyons8.github.io/_posts/2019-05-16-my_first_project_a_cli_data_gem.markdown

 ### Discover Objects

 Each of the bits of data scraped for each movie were then placed into a hash.
-A hash would be used to initialized a movie, and each key would equate to each attribute in order to create full objects.
+A hash would be used to initialize a movie, and each key would equate to each attribute in order to create full objects.

 ### Program

-The final part of creating this CLI was replacing the dummy data used to flesh out the interface, and ensuring that the methods that we needed to initialize a Movie, and display its attributes were created.
+The final part of creating this CLI was replacing the dummy data used to flesh out the interface and ensuring that the methods that we needed to initialize a Movie, and display its attributes were created.

 See the final product in action below: